 There are specific rules relating to each type of retirement – for more details download the guide below.

 Reductions if you choose to retire before your Normal Pension Age

 The reduction is based on the length of time (in years and days) that you retire early – i.e. the period between the date your benefits are paid and your Normal Pension Age.

 |Reductions if you choose to retire before your Normal Pension Age||retirement grant reduction|

 If you were a member of the LGPS on 30 September 2006, some or all of your benefits paid early could be protected from the reduction if you are a rule of 85 protected member.
 You can find out more about rule of 85 protections in the section protections for my pension.

 Choosing to carry on working after your Normal Pension Age

 If you choose to carry on working after NPA you will continue to pay into the LGPS, building up further benefits.
-Your benefits will be paid at an increased rate, with your pension being increased by 0.010% and your retirement grant (lump sum) increased by 0.001% for each day your benefits are drawn later than your NPA.
+Your benefits will be paid at an increased rate, with your pension being increased by between 0.010% and 0.022% and your retirement grant (lump sum) being increased by 0.001% for each day your benefits are drawn later than your NPA.
 You must draw your pension by no later than age 75.